 Best in-ear Lightning headphones

 Perhaps you want a pair of in-ear headphones that you can plug into that Lightning port.
-In that case, then we recommend the 1More Triple Driver headphones.
-The headphones are relatively well-designed, and, as the name suggests, they have three drivers tuned to slightly different frequencies — which helps ensure that they deliver a decently accurate sound quality.
+In that case, then we recommend the Beats UrBeats 3 with Lightning Connector headphones.
+The headphones are relatively well-designed, and, as you would expect from a pair of Beats headphones, are able to deliver a punchy bass sound with decently tuned high-end.